psychdatascience/FDS-CourseOne/tutorial005.md

  cd git
 ```

 The above steps are not necessary, but I tend to like to work with Git from the location where all my git files are.
-That is `/Users/francopestilli/git/' on my computer.
-This was explained in Tutorial 2 and 3.
+That is `/Users/francopestilli/git/` on my computer.
+If you need a reminder Tutorial 2 and 3, went over some of the operations performed above.

 After navigating to your git location we will set up some paramters git will use to notify GitHub about your user acount on GitHub.com.
 So, let type the following commands in the terminal:

 ```
 git config --global user.name "francopestilli"